-Lawyering in the Shadow of Data
+Bargaining in the Shadow of Big Data

+Attorney bargaining has traditionally taken place in the shadow of trial, as litigants alter their pretrial behavior—including their willingness to negotiate a settlement — based on their forecast of the outcome at trial and associated costs.
+Lawyers bargaining in the shadow of trial have traditionally relied on their knowledge of precedent, intuition, and previous interactions with the presiding judge and opposing counsel to forecast trial outcomes and litigation costs.
 Today, however, technology for leveraging legal data is moving the practice of law into the shadow of the trends and patterns observable in aggregated litigation data.
-In this Article, we describe the tools that are facilitating this paradigm shift, and examine how lawyers are using them to forecast litigation outcomes and reduce bargaining costs.
-We also explore some of the risks associated with lawyering in the shadow of data and offer guidance to lawyers for leveraging these tools to improve their practice.
+In this Article, we describe the tools that are facilitating this paradigm shift, and examine how lawyers are using them to forecast litigation outcomes and reduce Coasean bargaining costs, in both litigation and transactional scenarios.
+We also explore some of the risks associated with bargaining in the shadow of big data and offer guidance to lawyers for leveraging these tools to improve their practice.

 Keywords: law, data, analytics, technology, prediction, firm, counsel, courts, judges, machine learning, legal, practice, lawyer, attorney, software, bargaining, litigation, trial, automation, PACER, Coase theorem, black swan, Justice Oliver Wendell Holmes, future, innovation, Moneyball, legal research

 JEL Classification: K00, K40, K41, K49, O30, O31, O33, C70, C80, C82, C87, C88, J44